St. John's-Saint Luke's Evangelical Church Local Historic District

 Eastern Market Historic District

-Because of the large nearby buildings, it is challenging to appreciate the architectural features of this mature Gothic church.
+Because of large buildings nearby, it is challenging to appreciate the architectural features of this mature Gothic church.
 And there is no large space in front of the building to allow you to sense its grandeur.
 This is the oldest German Protestant congregation in Detroit, founded in 1833.
 Apparently, a minister was traveling to Ann Arbor but had to spend the week-end in Detroit.
 German Protestants asked him to preach on Sunday.
 His oratory must have been convincing since those who heard him decided to establish a church.

 The church you see dates from 1874 and is an excellent example of High Victorian Gothic style.
-The City of Detroit Designated Historic District may include three buildings: the Gothic Church, a Victorian parochial school of three stories and a substantial brick Romanesque Revival parsonage.
+The City of Detroit Designated Historic District includes three buildings: the Gothic Church, a Victorian parochial school of three stories and a substantial brick Romanesque Revival parsonage.
 The original church was built with bricks, but in 1915, it was remodeled.
 The architect for the more recent work, Hans Gehrke, covered the exterior with the Formstone that you see.
-Formstone is a plaster or concrete composition made to look like real stones, limestones in the case of St. John’s-St. Lukes.
-For some reason, the elders of the congregation must have decided that a faux stone exterior would be more attractive than ed bricks.
+Formstone is a plaster or concrete composition made to look like real stones, limestones in the case of St. John’s-St. Luke's.
+For some reason, the Elders of the congregation must have decided that a faux stone exterior would be more attractive than red bricks.
 Formstone was once popular as a facing to put on bricks but, I believe, has grown out of favor.
 Quite a few of the brick row houses in Baltimore are now covered in Formstone.

 Architect: Julian Hess